Hiring Bias: 13 Unfair Prejudices & How to Avoid Them

 In some organizations, team members with high status in the workplace may desire to protect their position by making recommendations that prevent other high performers from being hired.
 This can be done in a variety of ways, such as by excluding qualified candidates during the interview process or suggesting someone else for the job, even if they are not the most qualified.

 This can also occur with team members that don’t have direct hiring responsibility and is likely to occur between men and women.
 For example, John does not want Beth to join the Large Customer Accounts Team due to Beth’s reputation for expertise and creative thinking.
-John may go out of his way to discourage the department manager from bringing Beth on since he’s currently the top performer on the team.
+John may go out of his way to discourage the department manager from bringing Beth on since he’s currently the top performer on the team and feels threatened by Beth.

 3. Intuition Bias